Madhya Pradesh home minister threatens Sabyasachi Mukherjee with legal action for mangalsutra ad

 On October 25, consumer goods company Dabur withdrew an advertisement showing a same-sex couple celebrating the Hindu festival Karwa Chauth, hours after Mishra warned of legal action against the firm.

-Earlier this month, BJP MP Anantkumar Hegde objected to an advertisement of tyre manufacturing company CEAT that featured actor Aamir Khan.
+Earlier this month, BJP MP Anantkumar Hegde objected to an advertisement by tyre manufacturing company CEAT that featured actor Aamir Khan.
 In the advertisement, Khan can be seen advising a group of people to burst firecrackers inside a housing society, and not on the streets.

 In a letter to CEAT Chief Executive Officer Anant Vardhan Goenka, Hegde claimed that the advertisement has “created unrest among Hindus”.

-On October 18, clothing and furnishing brand Fabindia had withdrawn an online advertisement timed to Diwali after some Indians, including senior BJP leaders, objected that the company used the Urdu phrase “Jashn-e-Riwaaz” (celebration of customs).
+On October 18, clothing and furnishing brand Fabindia withdrew an online advertisement timed to Diwali after BJP leaders and right-wing Hindu groups objected that the company used the Urdu phrase “Jashn-e-Riwaaz”, meaning celebration of tradition.

 Also read: Dabur ad withdrawal shows that the decriminalisation of homosexuality in India amounts to nothing